 One of the most useful but neglected features of Cisco ASA ACLs is the statistical data provided by the “show access-list” command.
 This command conveniently provides a counter of the number of times each rule was matched.

 And, in the case of object-group lines, which could include hundreds or thousands of individual entries, it breaks out the hit counts for each individual entry.
 These counts give you an instant way of telling whether a particular rule is being used.

-Such information can be helpful when trying to troubleshoot why a particular traffic pattern is either passing or being blocked incorrectly.
+Such information can be helpful when trying looking at particulars in network performance troubleshooting: why a traffic pattern is either passing or being blocked incorrectly.
 Suppose, for example, that you’re trying to allow a particular external network to access some sensitive DMZ server, but it isn’t working.
 To accommodate the access, you probably added a narrowly defined “permit” command to your outside_in ACL.
 Use the “show access-list outside_in” command and find the line you created for this purpose.
 If it has a hit count of zero, then you know some other command higher up in the ACL is blocking your special access.

 The other thing I often use the counters in the “show access-list” output for is to see whether specific lines are being used at all.
 If they’re never used, they might be unnecessary, making them candidates for removal next time I’m cleaning up my firewall configuration.

 It’s also useful to remember that every ACL ends with an implicit “deny all” rule.
 This means that anything not explicitly allowed will be rejected.
 However, it’s often convenient to make this explicit and end the ACL with a “deny ip any any” rule.